j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/advanced/parallel/README.md

 ### From Your IDE

-* Import the `easy-batch-tutorials` project in your IDE
-* Resolve maven dependencies
 * Navigate to the `org.jeasy.batch.tutorials.advanced.parallel` package
 * Run the `org.jeasy.batch.tutorials.advanced.parallel.LogicalPartitions` class without any argument
 * Run the `org.jeasy.batch.tutorials.advanced.parallel.PhysicalPartitions` class without any argument